-How to import photos from your digital camera to a specific folder on Mac
+You can import your DSLR photos directly to a folder in Photos on Mac

-In High Sierra, you can select which folder you dump your digital camera content to, including a specific folder you've just created.

-When you connect your digital camera to your Mac, you can import the content of said camera into the Photos app.
+When you use your digital camera to take amazing photos, you're going to want to import those photos onto your Mac to edit, share, and store them.
 You can even set up the Photos app on Mac to import photos automatically from that specific device.
-In High Sierra, you can also select which album you want those photos to go to.
+In macOS Monterey, you can also select which album you want those photos to go to.
 If you're trying to import a bunch of pictures from a specific event, you can also create a brand new folder and move them directly to it for better organization.
-Here's how.

-- How to select a folder to add new photos from your digital camera

-- How to create a new folder to add photos from your digital camera
+Here's everything you need to know about how to import photos from your best digital camera to your Mac.

-- How to find the photos you've just added to a folder

 How to select a folder to add new photos from your digital camera in the Photos app on Mac

-After you prepare your digital camera to import to the Photos app, here's how to select a specific folder to relocate to.
+In macOS Monterey, after you prepare your digital camera to import to the Photos app, here's how to select a specific folder to relocate to.

 - Launch the Photos app on your Mac if it doesn't open automatically.